The Electoral Register lists the names and addresses of everyone who is registered to vote in public elections.

 - by election staff, political parties, candidates and holders of elected office for electoral purposes

 - by the council for duties relating to security, enforcing the law and preventing crime.
-The police and the security services can also use it for law enforcement

 - when calling people for jury service